In Making Out Low Ground, each painting is the manifestation of a memory.

 The moon projecting its gentle reflection onto the water in ‘Red Ocean’, for example, holds a story of the artists’ past: one night, Greathead and her friend went fishing and instead pulled up pig’s head that had been used as bait.
 That night, a storm broke out and when it subsided a supermoon emerged.
 Greathead speaks of ‘Red Ocean’ as “a wound that still bleeds, a mourning for that time”.

-In this exhibition, loneliness, apprehension, love and fear coalesce and are left to air-out and consolidate.
-We can see this in the title piece of the show which references a tunnel Greathead drove under with her father on the way to Melbourne.
+In this exhibition, loneliness, apprehension, love, and fear coalesce and are left to air-out and consolidate.
+The titular work, which references a tunnel Greathead drove under with her father on the way to Melbourne, at once captures these various emotional states.
 In this image, a car is accelerating rapidly towards an obscure landscape whose trees bear semblance to fire.
 While we can’t literally see a vehicle here, Greathead’s dynamic brushwork forges the impression of one and invokes a feeling that is familiar to many of us, namely the dizzying anxiety of approaching the unknown.

 Elle Charalambu, 2019